 Section 373.042, F.S., also addresses independent scientific peer review of MFLs, specifying the review of all scientific or technical data, methodologies, and models including all scientific and technical assumptions employed in each model, used to establish a minimum flow or minimum water level.
-In addition, the law requires that the Florida Department of Environmental Protection (FDEP) or the Governing Board should give significant weight to the final peer review panel report when establishing the minimum flow or minimum water level.
+In addition, the law requires that the Florida Department of Environmental Protection (FDEP) or the Governing Board (GB) should give significant weight to the final peer review panel report when establishing the minimum flow or minimum water level.

-This report is the first draft of the BFA's Peer Reviewers report updating the status of the peer reviewer's ongoing peer review for the Wekiva River system (Wekiva River and Little Wekiva River and its associated priority springs (Wekiwa, Rock, Sanlando, Palm, Starbuck, and Miami springs).
+This report is the second draft of BFA's Peer Reviewers (PRs) report updating the status of the peer reviewer's ongoing technical review for the Wekiva River system: Wekiva River and Little Wekiva River and its associated priority springs (Wekiwa, Rock, Sanlando, Palm, Starbuck, and Miami springs).
 The first public meeting occurred on January 23rd, 2024.
-The public meeting provided an opportunity for the public to make comments.
+The public meeting provided an opportunity for District staff and the public to make comments.
 BFA's peer reviewers presented their initial findings and recommendations during the second public meeting, an online meeting that occurred on March 14th, 2024.